MDiakhate12/spark-rdd-cheat-sheet-with-scala/README.md

     .count()
 )

-// A simpler example with filter with case case
+// A simpler example using filter with case case

 println(
   rdd